 Before process automation, the loan approval process across banks used to take days or even weeks.
 RPA has effectively reduced this process to just 10 to 15 minutes.

 For instance, using RPA-enabled document extraction, banks can extract customer data from submitted documents within minutes.

 Credit scoring systems can approve (or disapprove) customers’ loan applications based on their financial profile and history.
 Along with RPA, machine learning models can validate customers based on customer analytics.

 Among well-known success stories, finance company Credigy implemented RPA technology to automate the review process of all their loan-related financial documents.

-Owing to the strict KYC norms, customer onboarding in the banking sector is a manual and time-consuming process.
-Previously, Thomson Reuters reported that banks had to spend over $60 million every year on KYC compliance.
+Due to strict KYC norms, customer onboarding in the banking sector is manual and time-consuming.
+Previously, Thomson Reuters reported that banks had to spend over $60 million yearly on KYC compliance.

 With RPA technology, banks can automate their KYC and customer onboarding process by collecting and screening customer data.
 This reduces the time spent on onboarding customers and the manual efforts of staff.
 An associated benefit is a sharp reduction in human errors across the process.

 For instance, when combined with Computer Vision and Optical Character Recognition technology, RPA can extract and validate customer identity from their application form.